 The Anishinaabe Child & Family Service Agency (ACFS) delivers mandated services and programs in a manner which will maintain and strengthen the individual, the family and the First Nations community with the context of aboriginal values and customs.
 The goal of our work is to protect our children, promote family wellness, and strengthen our community.

-Anishinaabe Child & Family Services is seeking one (1) Child & Family Services Worker on a 6 month term to work out of the Outreach Office located at 56-1313 Border Street in Winnipeg, Manitoba.
+Anishinaabe Child & Family Services is seeking two (2) Child & Family Services Workers for term positions to work out of the Outreach Office located at 56-1313 Border Street in Winnipeg, Manitoba.

 Under the direction and supervision of the unit Supervisor, the Child & Family Services Worker (CFSW) manages a case load of children in care and/or Family Service files including protection and voluntary service cases under Anishinaabe Child & Family Services.
 The worker is responsible for case planning, monitoring, referrals and ongoing assessment and evaluation.
 The CFSW offers assistance to children and families through basic counselling, advocacy and support as required.
 Works to empower families to adequately provide for the physical and emotional well-being of their family members.

 - Management of case load as assigned by Supervisor.

 - Maybe required to attend court.

 - Referrals to other resources as needed.